The-Mycelium-Network/project-template/CONTRIBUTOR_ROLES.md

 Consequences of being inactive include:

-- Involuntary removal or demotion
+- Involuntary removal or demotion.
-- Being asked to move to Emeritus status
+- Being asked to move to Emeritus status.

 ### Involuntary Removal or Demotion